 It paid off: Poor Old Shine is one of the most exciting roots albums of the year, from a self-assured young band that’s just now hitting its stride—and worked hard to get there.
 “The last two years feel very surreal and it’s hard to imagine what will come next,” Freeman says.
 “We’re just really excited by the opportunities we’ve had and the artists we’ve gotten to meet.
 We just want to keep living this dream.”

-Parsonsfield is a five-piece alt/folk band that infuses a rowdy, rock-’n'-roll spirit into its bluegrass and folk influences, blowing away any preconception of what you think banjos and mandolins should sound like.
+Parsonsfield is a four-piece alt/folk band that infuses a rowdy, rock-’n'-roll spirit into its bluegrass and folk influences, blowing away any preconception of what you think banjos and mandolins should sound like.